New Skoda Octavia unveil on August 9

 Lighter, longer and with fewer emissions than before, it’s a TG favourite, revitalised.
 And it will be unveiled in India early next month!

 The Skoda Octavia isn't normally the type of car to turn up and smack you around the face with its honesty.
 But this budget-VW is a wonderful car.
-And the new one - that thing above - looks even better, and guess what - it is scheduled for an India unveil on August 9.
+The new one - that thing above - looks even better, and guess what - it is scheduled for an India unveil on August 9.

 Those smart, clean lines were revised from top to bottom by design chief Jozef Kaban and his team, and yes, while there's certainly an air of a battery-farmed VW Group product, it's still unpretentious.
 Which is the key really.

 It's 102kg less than its tubby forebear.
 That's roughly the weight of George Foreman when he fought Muhammad Ali in the 70s